 Biology 220 Lab.
 Human Anatomy and Physiology II Lab.
+This course requires a lab fee.

 Biology 225.
 Ornithology.

 The study of the morphology, physiology and ecology of diverse groups of birds.
 Includes classification, systematics and biogeography of bird taxa.
 Emphasis on how the study of birds aids in the understanding of fundamental biological concepts, such as evolution; and how adaptive radiation shapes form and function.
 Prerequisites: Biology 122 and 123.